 Make sure you label your finds as myrtle rust, noting what host plant it has been found on.
 Capturing this information through iNaturalist means it will be available in future to analyse the rate of spread and observed impacts.

-For any other myrtle rust queries, contact the Ministry for Primary Industries (MPI).
+For other myrtle rust queries, contact the Ministry for Primary Industries (MPI).
+Including reports of:

-Remember, don't touch it or try to collect samples as this may increase the spread of the disease.
+Remember, don't try to collect samples as this may increase the spread of the disease.

 If you find myrtle rust on your property, consider removing the infected plant.